Efficient tomography of microwave photonic cluster states: PAULI TOMOGRAPHY USING QUADRATURE MEASUREMENTS

 \subsection{Mode function of the photonic qubit}

 First, the mode function of the photonic qubit needs to be measured because we obtain the quadrature values by amplifying the quadrature using a JPA and calculating the overlap integral between the amplified waveform and the mode function.
 We use the pulse sequence shown in Fig.~\ref{fig:photon-waveform}(a) to generate a photonic qubit in the superposition state $\ket{+} \coloneqq (\ket{0} + \ket{1})/\sqrt{2}$ and measure its averaged waveform.
 To obtain a complex-valued waveform, we perform another measurement with the phase of the $\pi_{ge}/2$ pulse shifted by $\pi/2$.
 This generates a photonic qubit in $\ket{+i} \coloneqq (\ket{0} + i \ket{1})/\sqrt{2}$, whose averaged waveform is phase-shifted by $\pi/2$.
 We also measure the waveforms of photonic qubits in $\ket{-} \coloneqq (\ket{0} - \ket{1})/\sqrt{2}$ and $\ket{-i} \coloneqq (\ket{0} - i \ket{1})/\sqrt{2}$ and subtract them from those of $\ket{+}$ and $\ket{+i}$, respectively, to remove any offset and background signal in the waveforms.
+Note that the complex-valued waveform can alternatively be obtained, without phase-shifting the photon, by applying a Hilbert transform to the measured real-valued waveform, which is at the intermediate frequency (IF) of the down-converting mixer.

 Figure~\ref{fig:photon-waveform}(b) shows the demodulated complex waveform obtained with and without the amplification by the JPA.
 To phase-insensitively amplify the signal using the phase-sensitive mode of the JPA, we add the results of two sets of measurements with the phase of the JPA pump set to 0 and $\pi$.
 This results in a phase-insensitive amplitude gain of $\sqrt{S} + 1/\sqrt{S}$, where $S$ is the squeezing factor of the JPA.
 A squeezing factor of $10 \log_{10} S = 15.7$~dB is obtained from the measured waveforms.
 The amplification by the JPA delays but does not significantly deform the waveform, which suggests that the gain bandwidth of the JPA is sufficient for the photonic qubit.
 The waveform measured with the amplification by the JPA is used as the mode function when calculating the quadrature values in the tomography experiments.